Particular/docs.particular.net/monitoring/metrics/install-plugin.md

 ---

-The component `NServiceBus.Metrics.ServiceControl` enables sending monitoring data gathered with `NServiceBus.Metrics` to an instance of `ServiceControl.Monitoring` service.
+The `NServiceBus.Metrics.ServiceControl` component enables sending monitoring data gathered with `NServiceBus.Metrics` to a `ServiceControl.Monitoring` service.

 ## Configuration